nexpy/nexpy/docs/source/pythongui.rst

           directory (in ``~/.nexpy/plugins``), which will be searched on startup for any valid plugin modules.
 These do not have to be configured as installable packages.
-However, in v2.0.0, plugins can no longer be installed into the NeXpy pacakge itself.
+However, in v2.0.0, plugins can no longer be installed into the NeXpy package itself.

-In v2.0.0, a new "Manage Plugins" dialog allows any plugins to be enabled/disabled, and their order in the menu bar changed.
+The "Manage Plugins" dialog, launched from the File menu, allows any plugins to be enabled/disabled, and their order in the menu bar changed.
 Duplicate menu names will not be loaded, but a warning will be added to the NeXpy log file.

 .. image:: /images/manage-plugins.png
    :align: center